Template categories

 These template classifications are predefined:

-Mail Servers templates validate the availability and security mechanisms of mail servers—commonly those employing SMTP/POP3/IMAP4 protocols, including MS Exchange.
+Mail Servers templates confirm availability and key security mechanisms for mail systems—typically SMTP/POP3/IMAP4 services, including MS Exchange.

-Database Servers templates encompass the assessment of diverse database engines (MySQL, MS SQL, etc.), examining their operational parameters alongside overall connectivity and health.
+Database Servers templates cover a range of database engines (MySQL, MS SQL, etc.), checking operational metrics along with connectivity and overall service health.

-Virtual Machines templates verify the status and integrity of both host and guest systems.
-Note that checking guests does not involve standard virtual machine access; in this context, a virtual machine is treated as an application operating on the hypervisor host.
+Virtual Machines templates validate the status and integrity of both hypervisor hosts and guest systems.
+Note: guest checks here don’t rely on “standard VM access”; the guest is treated as an application running on the hypervisor host.

-Other Applications And Services templates encompass all services not covered by the preceding categories, including examples like SharePoint or Memcached.
+Other Applications And Services templates include services that don’t fit into the categories above, such as SharePoint or Memcached.

 Monitoring Usage Scenarios